 The question as a researcher or enthusiast is do you take the leap?
 Do you saddle years of hypothetical research and the Scientific Flesh and Blood camp, and take another angle to establish yourself as unique or re-establish yourself in a genre losing interest every year Sasquatch is not discovered?

-As a non-profit organization, and while we do promote the research and discovery through various forms of media and entertainment, our goal at the Syndicate is to gain interest in the phenomenon to attach people to the work of research but that research has to be done in the field.
+The goal of Sasquatch Syndicate is to gain interest in the phenomenon to attach people to the work of research but that research has to be done in the field.
 Field Research seems like the best way from our perspective

 The answer is yes, Sasquatch is and will continue to be Alien until we know where it fits on the Evolutionary Table.